-All pupils in EYFS to Year 2 are entitled to a free school dinner, as part of the government's Universal Free School Meals scheme (FSM).
+All pupils in EYFS to Year 2 are entitled to a free school lunch, as part of the government's Universal Free School Meals scheme (FSM).

-For children in Years 3-6, you can pay for lunches using your School Gateway account.
+For children in Years 3-6, you can pay for lunches using the 'my child at school' app.